The Health & Medicine Institute

 Student split into two groups that alternate between sessions

-Every student gets paired with a professional or graduate medical mentor
+Every student gets paired with a professional or graduate medical advisor

 Field trips to area hospitals, SimLabs, and guest presenters